caseyquintin/DataEntryAPI/README.md

 * * * * *

-**Future Development**

-**Short Term**
-- Debug Bulk Delete modal window
+⏲️🛠️**Short Term Development Goals**🛠️⏲️
+ ⏹️ Set default Last Updated date to current when container is created or edited.
+ ⏹️ Link generation for SSLs, Vessel Owners and Terminals ⏹️ Color coding for Actual/Estimate, Current Status and Main Source ⏹️ Make Search function more robust
+ ⏹️ Filter table by status using pages and show only relevant columns
+    ⏹️ All Active Containers
+    ⏹️ Not Sailed
+    ⏹️ On Vessel (Arrived)
+    ⏹️ On Vessel (Not Arrived)
+    ⏹️ Rail
+    ⏹️ Set To Return
+    ⏹️ Set To Pick Up
+    ⏹️ Returned (1 year)

+ ***New Container Modal***
-- Add multiple containers with the same information
+ ⏹️ Add multiple containers with the same information

+ ***Bulk Edit Modal***
+ ⏹️ Remove non-essential or helpful fields
+    ⏹️Shipment #

+ ***Inline***
+ ⏹️ Hide Rail details when Rail is set to "No"
+ ⏹️ Dates should be able to be entered as 5/12 instead of 5/12/2025 (autocomplete year) [Single Edit does this already] ⏹️ Newly added rows stay yellow/orange until refresh - should go to normal as soon as a different row is selected.
+ ⏹️ Allow more mobility in Inline Editor (move up or down a row using keyboard)

+ ***Search Function***
-- Debug and make Search function more robust
+ ⏹️ Make Search function more robust
-- Link generation for SSLs, Vessel Owners and Terminals
-- Color coding for Actual/Estimate, Current Status, Main Source

-**Long Term**
-- Role restrictions
-- Container Notes Timeline(?)
-- Integrate with ALOT
- + SN/DN system
- + Internal Notes
-- Container Tracking Report generation (Power Automate)

 * * * * *

-**Current Bugs**

-New Container Modal
-- Actual/Estimate dropdowns are using boolean.

-Inline
-- Date pickers don't work.
-- When typing into DDs w/IDs attached the first option with that letter is picked and the next cell is selected.
-- Cascading DDs are still malfunctioning if changed too quickly

-Single Edit
-- If field is cleared, old value remains instead of being submitted as NULL.
+⏳🛠️**Long Term Development Goals**🛠️⏳
+⏹️ Role restrictions
+⏹️ Container Notes Timeline(?)
+⏹️ Integrate with ALOT
+   ⏹️ SN/DN system
+   ⏹️ Internal Notes generation and application to shipments ⏹️ Container Tracking Report generation (Power Automate)

 * * * * *

-**Improvements**
+🪲**Current Bugs**🪲

-New Container Modal
+***New Container Modal***
-- Set default Last Updated date to current when submitted.

-Inline
-- Hide Rail details when Rail is set to "No"
-- Dates should be able to be entered as 5/12 instead of 5/12/2025 (autocomplete year) [Single Edit does this already]
-- Newly added rows stay yellow/orange until refresh - should go to normal as soon as a different row is selected.
-- Set default Last Updated date to current when row is altered.
+⏹️ Actual/Estimate dropdowns are using boolean.

+***Inline***
+⏹️ Date pickers don't work.
+⏹️ When typing into DDs w/IDs attached the first option with that letter is picked and the next cell is selected.
+⏹️ Cascading DDs are still malfunctioning if changed too quickly

+***Single Edit***
+⏹️ If field is cleared, old value remains instead of being submitted as NULL.

+***Single and Bulk Delete Modal Windows***
+✅ Debug Single Delete modal window
+✅ Debug Bulk Delete modal window

+***Search Function***
+⏹️ Debug